 Paulet, Pedro E. (1874–1945)

-The motor was described as weighing about 5 lb and using spark gap ignition of the fuels within a combustion chamber.
-It was said to have been capable of producing a 200-lb thrust at 300 sparks per minute.
+The motor was described as weighing about 5 pounds and using spark gap ignition of the fuels within a combustion chamber.
+It was said to have been capable of producing a 200-pound thrust at 300 sparks per minute.
 Paulet claimed that his rocket motor could burn continuously for as much as one hour without suffering any ill effects.
-However, news of what may have been a groundbreaking advance in rocketry did not surface until Oct.
-27, 1927, when a letter from Paulet appeared in an issue of the Peruvian publication El Comercio in which he claimed legal ownership of his earlier rocket motor design.
+However, news of what may have been a groundbreaking advance in rocketry did not surface until October 27, 1927, when a letter from Paulet appeared in an issue of the Peruvian publication El Comercio in which he claimed legal ownership of his earlier rocket motor design.

 Recognizing that rocketry was beginning to boom in Europe, Paulet sought witnesses to help verify the work he said he had done years earlier.
 The letter was circulated across the world by a Russian named Alexander Scherschevsky in summary form.
 Had Paulet's work been authenticated, he would today be considered the undisputed father of liquid propellant rocketry.
 As it is that title is more commonly attributed to Robert Goddard.

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact